Celebs Who Ruined Innocent Lives

 Caitlyn Jenner

 Jenner did not face charges.
 In court documents (via People,) the Los Angeles district attorney said there was not enough evidence to prove that her "conduct was unreasonable" behind the wheel, but the former Olympic gold medalist was slapped with three separate lawsuits.
-Jenner settled with Steindorff in December 2015, and a month later, she settled with the step-children of the deceased Howe, according to TMZ.
+Jenner settled with Steindorff in December 2015, and a month later, she settled with the step-children of the deceased Howe.
 A third lawsuit from the family who was driving the Hummer, resulted in Jenner eventually agreeing to pay an $800,000 settlement to them in 2018.

 Mark Wahlberg